2018-19 Music Scholarships and Auditions Page

 To schedule your audition time, please call 269-565-7859 or email firstname.lastname@example.org for additional information.

-You must provide your own accompanist.
+- You must provide your own accompanist.
 If you wish to use our staff pianist, you must submit your music via email at least one week in advance of your scheduled performance.
-There is a $10 fee to use our faculty accompanist which must be paid at the time of service.
-Email a copy of your musical score to: email@example.com .
+Please note that there is a $10 fee to use our faculty accompanist which must be paid at the time of service.
+Email a copy of your musical score to: email@example.com or you may drop it off at the Arts and Communications Department office in the Davidson Visual and Performing Arts Building, 450 North Ave., Battle Creek, MI 49017.
 Please include your contact information (phone & email address).

-Send completed application forms and all supporting materials to:
+- Send your completed application forms and all supporting materials to:

 Kellogg Community College

 - Completed application due two-weeks prior to the scheduled audition date.
 For additional information, contact Dr. Gerald Case-Blanchard at 269-965-3931 ext.
 2566.

 - High School or KCC GPA of 1.5 or higher.

 - A letter of recommendation from applied, choir, band or drama teacher.

 - Audition must be completed on one of the posted audition dates.

 - Must take at least one applied or ensemble course per semester you are awarded the scholarship.